akira-19/terminal_task_manager/README.md

 # Install

-You can install via cargo.
+You can install this tool via cargo.

 ```
 cargo install ttm